spinnaker/spinnaker.github.io/setup/providers/kubernetes-v2/index.md

 ## Accounts

 For Kubernetes V2, a Spinnaker [Account](/setup/providers/#accounts) maps to a credential that can authenticate against your Kubernetes Cluster.
-Unlike with the V1 provider, in V2 the Account [does not map to Docker Registry Accounts](#migrating-from-the-v1-provider).
+Unlike with the V1 provider, in V2 the Account does not require any Docker Registry Accounts.

 ## Prerequisites